SETH J. HILL

 Abstract: The Constitution grants states the power to manage elections, yet this poses formidable challenges in polarized and partisan state contexts.
 Despite non-partisan election officials using consistent methods for ballot protection nationwide, voters often rely on their knowledge of policy conflicts to gauge trust in other states' elections.
 Through a nationally representative survey, we find that trust in one's own state elections exceeds trust in those of other states.
 This gap is more pronounced for California and Texas, known for one-party ideological control.
 A survey experiment demonstrates that non-partisan messages from these states' officials can boost trust across state and party boundaries.
 Texas messaging enhances trust in Texas elections for Californians and Coloradans, while California messaging builds trust in California elections for Texans and Georgians.
 Strikingly, this trust boost occurs regardless of respondents' party affiliations, indicating that a robust public information campaign could mitigate polarized trust in election integrity across states. - Gaudette, Jennifer, Seth J. Hill, Thad Kousser, Mackenzie Lockhart, and Mindy Romero.
 2024.
 "Can Official Messaging on Trust in Elections Break Through Partisan Polarization?"

-British Journal of Political Science Conditional accept. [ Ungated. ]
+British Journal of Political Science Forthcoming. [ Ungated. ]

 Abstract: Partisan actors in the United States have recently politicized trust in the administration of elections.
 In combination with inflexible partisan polarization, politicized election administration could undermine an essential condition of democracy: the peaceful transfer of power following elections.
 Can messaging about trust in elections break through partisan polarization?
 After discussions with election officials from Los Angeles County, Colorado, Georgia, and Texas, we used messaging experiments with nearly 8,500 Americans following the 2022 US midterm elections to measure the impact on trust.
 We find that state and local election officials can be strongly effective at increasing trust in their own state elections.
 Our pooled estimate suggests that one 30-second official message increases trust in local elections by about one-fifth of the pre-treatment difference between Democrats and Republicans.
 Additionally, videos explaining protections on election integrity in Arizona and Virginia increase trust in elections administered outside respondents’ own state.
 Our results suggest that election officials can break through partisan politics and play an important role in rebuilding trust in the democratic process. - Lockhart, Mackenzie, Jennifer Gaudette, Seth J. Hill, Thad Kousser, Mindy Romero, and Laura Uribe.
 2024.
 "Voters Distrust Delayed Election Results, But a Prebunking Message Inoculates Against Distrust."